 - As soon as you’ve finished your DMA Certificate in Whole Body Massage you can apply for membership with the Massage Association of Australia (MAA) or the International Institute for Complimentary Therapists (IICT).
-Both these professional organisations will be able to provide Professional Indemnity Insurance, allowing you to begin earning an income.
+Both these independent industry professional organisations will be able to provide Professional Indemnity Insurance, allowing you to begin earning an income.

 - Where are your courses held?

 - Our courses are held in Melbourne, Adelaide, Brisbane, Canberra, Sydney, Perth and the Gold Coast.